The Erawan Group is managed on the principle of good corporate governance

 - To perform other relevant duties as assigned by the Board of Director and/or stipulated by The Securities and Exchange Commission, Thailand and The Stock Exchange of Thailand.

 The Company determines the schedule for Board meetings and sub-committee meetings in October of the preceding year.
 Directors and relevant parties are notified in advance, allowing them to plan their attendance accordingly.
-In 2024, the Company has appointed Dr. Kulpatra Sirodom, independent director and the Chairman of the Audit Committee, to consider and determine the agenda for the meeting.
-The meeting schedule also includes provisions for independent directors to meet independently, without the presence of top management, to exchange opinions and discuss matters relevant to their duties.

 At every board meeting, no fewer than 7 directors must attend the meeting to form a quorum.
 To adopt a resolution, no fewer than two-thirds of the entire committee must be present at the meeting.
 The resolution must be approved by a vote of not less than half of the directors present at the meeting.
 In the event of tie vote, Chairman of the Board shall have a casting vote.
 The sub-committee meetings require the attendance of at least two-thirds of all subcommittee members form a quorum.
 Any adopted resolution must be approved by a vote of not less than half of the subcommittee members present at the meeting.